Posted on January 29, 2015 by Marg Herder

 My argument went like this:

 Christians have been isolating themselves from us for so long that they just can’t know how bad it is.
-In conservative or evangelical Christianity, the first thing that happens when someone comes out (as LGBTQ) is that other Christians turn away from us.
+In conservative or evangelical Christianity, the first thing that happens when someone comes out (as LGBTQ) is that other Christians turn away.
 They restrict access and build walls with rules and invalidation.

 Since we’ve been exiled in the first act, nobody among the group that banished us ever knows what happens next.
 We’re not around.
 They don’t see the anguish in our eyes, or sit with us as we cry.